World of Van Vliet

 Some abbreviations are used in the All-inclusive Family Tree and the Indiviudual Family Trees.
 Here are some of the most common abbreviations:

-All-inclusive Family Tree and Statistics (public version; no username/password required).
+All-inclusive Family Tree and Statistics (free access).
 Shows our entire GEDCOM database combining all individuals of our four main families into one large single family tree.
 Direct links are provided for Cornelis van Vliet ("root 1"), Arisje de Gier ("root 2"), Wijnand Penders("root 3"), and Frederica Slootmans("root 4").
 Follow the root number to get to one of the above four "root" individuals.

-All-inclusive Family Tree and Statistics (requires username/password) same as above, but now showing also the details of living individuals.
-Plus it show for the root people, some of their parents, and some of their children a photo.
+All-inclusive Family Tree and Statistics (restricted access; requires username/password) same as above, but now showing also the details of living individuals.
+Plus it shows a photo of the root people, their siblings, their (grant)parents, and their (grant)children.

 Legend